Academics & Classrooms

 - Students who take a leave for Spring 2021 cannot be guaranteed enrollment in Summer 2021 or Fall 2021, except for documented and approved medical leave or required academic leave.

-- Students who are considering taking a leave of absence should work with the Dean of Studies Office regarding procedures and timeline.
+- Students who are considering taking a leave of absence should make an appointment with Dean Rebecca Grabiner, the College’s Case Manager, and work with the Dean of Studies Office regarding procedures and timeline.

 - Housing cannot be guaranteed upon a student’s return, and the College may be unable to guarantee housing at any point thereafter, as per usual policy.